nicolo-tellini/MuLoYDH/README.md

 Markers/: vcf files of samples and controls.

+## here we may want to add the content of the variant folder

 * CNVs

 CNV/: configuration files for all the sample and controls (folder "Config"), mappability data (folder "Mappability") and results for both the assemblies (folder "Results").